Creative Destruction Definition

 - Automobiles have displaced carriages.
 The automobile provides mobility (and created gas stations)

-- Analog photography has been almost completely replaced by digital innovations for photography
+- Digital innovations for photography have almost completely replaced analog photography

 - The railroad ensured the settlement of larger areas and faster communication

-- In the future, cars with gasoline or diesel may be replaced by electric cars and autonomous driving
+- In the future, electric cars and autonomous driving cars will entirely replace cars with gasoline or diesel

 - Assembly line work was a process innovation that lowered the cost of cars

 These creative destruction examples show that often not only the old products disappear from the market, but also their manufacturers.
 However, there are always companies that recognize the current trends and adapt accordingly.
 Those that manage to adapt in this way often also succeed in continuing to secure market share.